 Figure 6.
-The realizations of $DEL{lifetime}$ generated via bootstrapping of available 10-minute DEL estimates derived from measurement data
+The realizations of DEL{lifetime} generated via bootstrapping of available 10 min DEL estimates derived from measurement data.

-As shown in Fig. 6, the mean value of the realizations converges as their standard deviation decreases.
-This complies with our expectation according to the law of large numbers: The mean converges to the "true" expected value of $DEL{lifetime}$ as we gather more observations through the years.
-The change in the standard deviation with a slight change in the mean value

-415 allows for the assumption of nonlinear damage accumulation through time (variable DEL through time).
-We use the converged distribution of $DEL{lifetime}$ for the estimation of the annual reliability index.
+standard deviation decreases.
+This complies with our expectation according to the law of large numbers: the mean converges to the "true" expected value of DEL{lifetime} as we gather more observations (samples) throughout the years.
+The change in the standard deviation with a slight change in the mean value allows for the assumption of nonlinear damage accumulation through time (variable DEL through time).
+We use the converged distribution of DEL{lifetime} at year 30 for the estimation of the annual reliability index.

-Figure 7 presents the probability density function (PDF) of $DEL{lifetime}$ in two different turbulence scenarios of the IEC 61400-1 representative design value and the Frandsen estimation using bootstrapped data among simulations.
-The uncertainty of $\log(DEL{lifetime})$ in the site is modeled by a frequentist approach (maximum likelihood) based on observations and 420 includes all sources of uncertainty.
-However, in the case of the other two approaches, the uncertainty of this parameter is assessed based on bootstrapping, and thus it only includes epistemic uncertainty.
-The data in Fig. 7 are normalized by the converged mean of $DEL{lifetime}$ obtained above using gathered data.
+Figure 7 presents the probability density function (PDF) of DEL{lifetime} in two different turbulence scenarios of the IEC 61400-1 representative design value and the Frandsen estimation using bootstrapped data among simulations.
+The uncertainty in $\log(DEL{\text{lifetime}})$ at the site is modeled by a frequentist approach (maximum likelihood) based on observations and includes all sources of uncertainty.
+However, in the case of the other two approaches, the uncertainty in this parameter is assessed based on bootstrapping, and thus it only includes epistemic uncertainty.
+The data in Fig. 7 are normalized by the converged mean of DEL{lifetime} obtained above using gathered data.